fossasia/eventyay-tickets/README.rst

 Project status
 --------------
-`pretalx` is under active development, but nevertheless, it's production ready and has already been used in several conferences.
+`pretalx` is under active development.
+It is production ready and has already been used in several conferences.
 It supports everything required for talk submission, speaker communication, and scheduling.
-You can see our supported features in the `feature list`_ in our documentation, and our issues_.
+You can see our supported features in the `feature list`_ in our documentation, and our planned features in our open issues_.

 `pretalx` has regular releases – you can download the latest releases with their respective changelogs on GitHub_ or install pretalx via PyPI_.